 Ivacy has not invested in industry-leading speed and latency nor regular privacy evaluations.

 Note: This review is targetting Ivacy’s performance and unlocking capabilities on laptops, desktops, and smartphones.
 I have not evaluated Ivacy on 4K smart TVs, so if you want to check whether services like Disney+ are unlocked successfully, you will need to wait for an updated review or do your own research.

 Now that is where the previous section about Ivacy‘s business model makes sense.
 Ivacy is not targeting those who want to browse the web anonymously constantly with the best privacy guarantees and protocols.
-However, in terms of performance, I would give Ivacy a solid 8/10, and that's coming from a location with quite a poor Internet infrastructure.
-My 100Mbps connection can only reach 60-65Mbps, so we have to take this into account.
+However, in terms of performance, I would give Ivacy a solid 8/10, and that’s coming from a location with quite a poor Internet infrastructure.
+My 100Mbps connection can only reach 60-65Mbps, so we have to consider this.